Manage GCP Instant Snapshot IAM Bindings

 Beyond these examples

-These snippets focus on specific IAM binding features: role binding with multiple members, time-based conditional access, and incremental member addition.
-They’re intentionally minimal rather than complete access control configurations.
+These snippets focus on specific IAM binding features: role binding with multiple members, time-based conditional access, and non-authoritative member grants.
+They’re intentionally minimal rather than full access control configurations.

 The examples reference pre-existing infrastructure such as instant snapshots (by name, zone, project) and IAM principals (users, service accounts, groups).
-They focus on configuring access rather than creating the underlying resources.
+They focus on configuring access rather than creating the underlying snapshot or identity resources.

 To keep things focused, common IAM patterns are omitted, including: